We can help groups and communities create opportunities for bicycling. Let’s get the conversation rolling!

 Bicycling Education or Instructor-Led Rides

 We offer in-classroom bike education and on-street small group riding programs for adults.
 Each program is different depending on what you want to learn.
-Bike Sharing 101 presentations are free and our on-street/on-bike How We Roll program (Program Fees $) are the two options of courses.
+Bike Friendly Driver presentations are free and our on-street/on-bike How We Roll program (Program Fees $) are the two options of courses.

 Our How We Roll group rides offer an on-road experiential learning opportunity in which participants learn bicycle law and practice positioning themselves on the road for maximum visibility and predictability.
 This award-winning program featured in the League of American Bicyclists’ Bicycle Friendly America Guide 2012, highlighting the work of Yay Bikes! who created the curriculum and trained Bike Miami Valley staff to implement the program in the greater Dayton region.

 All requested rides have an associated cost for service: